• Skip to primary navigation

 Git Remote Command

-Git Remote Command: In our previous posts, we have discussed how we can create a GitHub repository on the cloud.
+Git Remote Command: In our previous posts, we discussed how to create a GitHub repository on the cloud.
 This means that you can upload the data from your Local Repository to a Remote Repository on GitHub.
 You will need to create an account on GitHub, and then you can push your local data to a remote location on GitHub.

 • How to connect the Local Repository with the Remote Repository?